drclau/gwmilter/README.md

 the original email is encrypted using the settings from the first matching section and the email is altered before returning it to the MTA.
 However, a copy of the original email is made for each subsequent matching section, and each copy is processed according to the matching section's settings.
-These emails are then re-injected over SMTP to the MTA.
+These emails are then re-injected over SMTP into the MTA.
 The recipients that do not match any section are dropped.

-See the sample configuration for more details.
+See [`config.ini`](https://github.com/drclau/gwmilter/blob/main/config.ini) and [`integrations/gwmilter/config.ini.template`](https://github.com/drclau/gwmilter/blob/main/integrations/gwmilter/config.ini.template) for more details.

-### Plans / TODO

-* automated testing
-* documentation (describe the architecture, add diagrams, describe the configuration options in detail etc.)
-* MTA integration examples

 # Authors